Commercial Regulations: Focus on Invertebrates

 In what ways is it legal to mark my buoys?

-Can I retrieve lost or abandoned gear, either mine or others, outside of the lobster fishing season?
+Can I retrieve lost or abandoned gear belonging to others, either in-season or outside of the lobster fishing season?

 Is it possible to own a non-transferable lobster operator permit as well as a transferable lobster operator permit?
 What happens if I already possess both and I purchase another transferable permit?